 In a civil suit against a hit and run driver, you will need to prove the other driver's duty of care, a breach of that duty, causation, and damages.
 In addition to compensatory damages, you can potentially also recover punitive damages from a driver in a hit and run accident who was drunk driving.
 Punitive damages may be awarded both as a deterrent and a punishment for callous or especially egregious conduct.

-If the authorities cannot identify and locate the other party, it may be more difficult to recover compensation at all.
+If the authorities cannot identify and locate the other party following a hit and run accident, it may be more difficult to recover compensation at all.
 Those with uninsured motorist coverage can submit a claim to their own insurance company to seek damages such as medical expenses, loss of income, accidental death, funeral expenses, and pain and suffering.
 However, you must remember that in an uninsured motorist claim, your insurer is not always your ally.
 They are usually focused on their bottom line, not on what may be best for you.
-It is usually wise to retain an experienced attorney to make sure you are adequately compensated for any injuries.Consult an Aggressive Riverside Attorney for Your Motor Vehicle Collision Case
+It is usually wise to retain an experienced attorney to make sure you are adequately compensated for any injuries.Consult an Aggressive Los Angeles Attorney for Your Motor Vehicle Collision Case

 If you are hurt in a motor vehicle collision in Los Angeles or the nearby area, the lawyers at Sharifi Firm can bring a lawsuit to recover the damages to which you may be entitled or represent you in negotiations with the insurer for your uninsured motorist policy.
 Contact us at 1-866-422-7222 or via our online form for a free, no-obligation consultation.
 We also represent clients in Rancho Cucamonga, Temecula, and San Bernardino, among other communities throughout Southern California.